 Welcome to my website.
 I hope that you find something of interest!

-If anybody has any questions, queries or comments, please do not hesitate to contact me.
+If you have any queries or comments, please contact me!

 Meet Melcorka.
 Melcorka has a large sword.
 The Norse have invaded her country of Alba.
 The Norse have not met Melcorka.

 Mendick's third case, where is sent to find a stolen yacht and finds himself at sea with a most intriguing captain and a woman who plays the violin. . .